Joint Calibration

 Entering calibration mode requires the following preparations:

-1. All servo circuits are connected to the motherboard
+1. All servo circuits are connected to the mainboard

 2. The battery is plugged into the controller board and is turned on (long-press the button on the battery to turn on/off the power)

-3. The USB adapter or Bluetooth dongle is used to connect the robot to a computer or mobile phone
+3. Connect the robot to a computer or mobile phone

 The robot's legs may point to unknown angles when booting up.
 When entering the calibration state, the joints will be moved to their zero positions.
 You can see the output gears of the servos rotate and then stop.
 Then, you can attach the legs and fine-tune the joint offsets in the software interface.
 There are 3 software interfaces to enter the calibration state and fine-tune the joints.